“The All-Consuming Fire”

 Why do I disagree?
 This is just another example of over-generalizations that, without a doubt are pedagogically damaging.
-What would be true is that fungal mats formed in late fall/winter may be still viable as well as more spore mats can and likely will form in the spring, which may stagger into the Summer.
+What would be true is that in Texas a SP may form staggered fungal mats from fall, through winter as well as in the spring, which may stagger into the Summer.
 I do acknowledge that beetle activity is highest during spring, but there is a Nitidulid study that confirms they do not “fly north for the summer or south for the winter.”
 This study shows that beetle activity goes up and down but does not cease.
-What would appear to be a contradiction in position vs. protocol - one of the strong recommendations by the Texas Forest Service is to paint all oak wounds and to do so all year long!
+What would appear to be a contradiction in position vs. protocol - one of the strong recommendations by the TFS is to paint all oak wounds and to do so all year long!

 Further, they say not to prune between February 1st and June 30th – but if we followed that and completely abstained from pruning during that time frame, then we would be past spring and the proposed TFS “few weeks” deadline of viable fungal mat season – so why paint at all!?!
-What is actually true is that fungal mats can be and are viable all year long – thus the need to always paint.
-Further, I have no doubt that spring, fall, and winter pressure pads can be viable longer than a month.
-Summer mats are the least likely to occur and remain viable the briefest time period because of three principal reasons: heat, lack of water, and maybe most especially, that hypoxolon canker often wins the battle over sporulation territory during that season (here is one instance where the inefficiencies and weaknesses pointed out by northern experts and alluded to above is evidenced).
+What is actually true is that fungal mats can and do form all year long – thus the need to always paint.
+Summer mats are the least likely to occur and remain viable the briefest time period because of three principle reasons: heat, lack of water, and maybe most especially, that hypoxolon canker often wins the battle over sporulation territory during that season (here is one instance where the inefficiencies and weaknesses pointed out by northern experts and alluded to above is evidenced).
 Active summer mats will most likely be found much lower on the trunks while Spring mats can begin much higher (6” or greater dbh tree parts to the ground level).
 Inactive mats can be found by an experienced pressure pad hunter years after the fact.